Our Top Pick

 Natural or organic dog treats are just that.
 They are made using natural ingredients free from all or most additives, preservatives and the like.
 Generally, the natural dog treats are also classed as healthy treats but may not be as low in calories.
 These treats are usually not designed for intense training sessions due to the usual higher cost.

 5. Lily’s Kitchen Bedtime Biscuits

-Lily’s Kitchen are a popular brand with us and we’ve featured their scrumptious food in our best wet dog food article.
+Lily’s Kitchen are a popular brand with us and we’ve featured their scrumptious food in our best wet dog food article and best dry dog foods.
 We’re also featuring their niche organic bedtime treats here, too.
 Designed with a good night’s sleep in mind Lily’s Kitchen’s bedtime biscuits contain only natural ingredients which include honey and chamomile and probiotics.
 They are expensive for what they are but as long as you don’t use them as every day treats and only before bed as a late night fancy treat then your dog will simply love them moorland never get bored.
 Plus,they will sleep soundly too which can only be a good thing for everyone involved!
 Suitable for puppy over the age of 4 months and dogs of any age.

 6. Irish Rover Superfoods

 If you really care about what goes in your dog’s gob then Irish Rover Superfood organic treats are the ones for you.
 Made in Ireland using only natural ingredients such as kale, chicken and spinach.
 These treats are almost good enough for humans to eat.
 Only drawback is the expensive price tag.
 Judging by the amazon reviews though it would seem dog’s really do love these!